wz18207/wz18207/README.md

 - Researching on **3D  algorithms/Hardware Embedded Systems**
 -  **C++** / **Python** /**Verilog** user,loving mathematics , expect good mathematics and professional abilities
 - Mathematically, focus on high-dimensional Fourier transform and Sobolev space (why use the human brain to think about these problems instead of the computer to complete the calculations?
 - Love games.
-Steam player, especially rhythm games([beatoraja](https://github.com/exch-bms2/beatoraja) and [unnamed-sdvx-clone](https://github.com/Drewol/unnamed-sdvx-clone))
+Steam player, especially rhythm games([Beatmania IIDX](https://remywiki.com/Beatmania_IIDX_Information) and [pop'n music](https://remywiki.com/Pop%27n_music_Information))
-- Like to write code but lazy to uploading
+- Due to conditions, only a small part of the code can public here.